Skip to main content

 Can I switch my major within the Chemistry Department?

-All 5 majors in the Dept. of Chemistry & Biochemistry are not capped and can be declared online via the Major/Minor tool.
+All 5 majors in the Dept. of Chemistry & Biochemistry are not selective and can be declared online via the Major/Minor tool.
 You are eligible to change your major after enrolling in your first regular quarter of classes.

 Before you change into one of our majors, we recommend you do the following: